fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 https://fmiranda.me/

-Office hours: Friday 10am - 12pm, or by appointment (Zoom info on Piazza).
+Office hours: Friday 10am - 12pm, by appointment (Zoom info on Piazza).
+Please email me at least one day before office hours to schedule an appointment.

 ***